Saakaarb/CRNN_ARC/README.md

 **The data used in the paper is confidential and cannot be shared.**

-To use this code for fitting ARC (Accelerating Rate Calorimetry) data, provide a file with 3 columns: time (in seconds), temperature (in K)(check) and temperature rate (in K/s)
+To use this code for fitting ARC (Accelerating Rate Calorimetry) data, provide a file with 3 columns: time (in seconds), temperature (in K) and temperature rate (in K/s)

-The libraries required to run the code are listed in the requirements.txt.
+The libraries required to run the code are listed in the requirements.txt and can be installed using: ```pip install -r requirements.txt```

 ## Citation

-If this work is useful to you, please cite the following:
+If you found this work useful, please consider citing the original article:

 ```
 Saakaar Bhatnagar, Andrew Comerford, Zelu Xu, Davide Berti Polato, Araz Banaeizadeh, Alessandro Ferraris,